 If not, there’s no better time than now to attend the Stuttgart Beer Festival: it recently celebrated its 200th year and the party’s still going strong.
 Here are eleven essential things to know before attending your first Stuttgart Beer Festival.

 The Stuttgart Beer Festival (also referred to locally as Cannstatter Volksfest) attracts over 4 million people per year, making it Europe’s second largest beer festival behind — you guessed it — Oktoberfest in Munich.
 It’s three weeks of incredible live music, amusement park rides, and beer guzzling galore.

-2. It’s not as well known as Oktoberfest, making it less touristy.
+2. It’s not as well known as Oktoberfest, so it’s less touristy.

 more access to beer a more typical German experience.